-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines: - > is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - > is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - > is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - > is misusing drugs or alcohol themselves. - > has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - > is a privately fostered child; and - > is persistently absent from education, including persistent absences for part of the school day.
+- > has a mental health need. - > is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - > is frequently missing/goes missing from care or from home; - > is at risk of modern slavery, trafficking, sexual or criminal exploitation; - > is at risk of being radicalised or exploited; - > has a family member in prison, or is affected by parental offending; - > is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - > is misusing drugs or alcohol themselves. - > has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - > is a privately fostered child; and - > is persistently absent from education, including persistent absences for part of the school day.